Israel is home to many ancient heritage sites of the world.

 19th Century New Testament scholar Alfred Edersheim, phrases the common Rabbinic attitudes towards idolaters in this way:

 “They and theirs were defiled; their houses were unclean, as containing idols and things dedicated to them; their feasts, their joyous occasions, their very contact, was polluted by idolatry; and there was no security, if a heathen were left alone in a room, that he might not, in wantonness or carelessness, defile the wine or meat on the table, or the oil or the wheat in the store.
 Under such circumstances, therefore, everything must be regarded as having been rendered unclean.”

-Likewise, the gentiles did not view the Jewish people favorably either, seeing their resistance to Roman religion as stubbornness.
-Their insistence on worshipping an unseen God so unlike all the other gods was seen as fanatical and superstitious.
+Likewise, the gentiles did not view the Jewish people favorably either.
+They saw their resistance to Roman religion as stubbornness.
+Their insistence on worshipping an unseen God (so unlike all the other gods) was in their eyes fanatical and superstitious.

 “The educated Roman regarded the Jew with a mixture of contempt and anger, all the more keen that, according to his notions, the Jew had, since his subjection to Rome, no longer a right to his religion; all the more bitter that, do what he might, that despised race confronted him everywhere, with a religion so uncompromising as to form a wall of separation, and with rites so exclusive as to make them not only a strangers, but enemies.”

 It is within this setting that the work of the Messiah becomes all the more astounding.
 He took down the wall of separation with His flesh.
 In the words of the Apostle Paul, in Ephesians 2:14,

 “For He Himself is our peace, who has made us both one and has broken down in His flesh the dividing wall of hostility.”

 Once Peter arrived at Cornelius’ home, he shared his vision and started to preach the gospel to Cornelius and those gathered.
 The Spirit of the Lord fell on them while Peter was preaching.